Thomas-nada/Council-rationale-generator/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-A web-based tool for Intersect's Constitutional Council members to generate CIP-136 compliant JSON metadata for vote rationales via a simple step-by-step process, adhering to the structure used in early examples.
+A web-based tool for Intersect's Constitutional Committee members to generate CIP-136 compliant JSON metadata for vote rationales via a simple step-by-step process, adhering to the structure used in early examples.

 ## Motivation